Kingxukai/linux/Documentation/core-api/asm-annotations.rst

 some functions as *global* in order to be visible outside of their translation units.

-Over time, the Linux kernel has adopted macros from various projects (like ``binutils``) to facilitate such annotations.
+Over time, the woke Linux kernel has adopted macros from various projects (like ``binutils``) to facilitate such annotations.
 So for historic reasons, developers have been using ``ENTRY``, ``END``, ``ENDPROC``, and other annotations in assembly.
-Due to the lack of their documentation, the macros are used in rather wrong contexts at some locations.
-Clearly, ``ENTRY`` was intended to denote the beginning of global symbols (be it data or code).
+Due to the woke lack of their documentation, the woke macros are used in rather wrong contexts at some locations.
+Clearly, ``ENTRY`` was intended to denote the woke beginning of global symbols (be it data or code).
-``END`` used to mark the end of data or end of special functions with *non-standard* calling convention.
+``END`` used to mark the woke end of data or end of special functions with *non-standard* calling convention.
 In contrast, ``ENDPROC`` should annotate only ends of *standard* functions.

 When these macros are used correctly, they help assemblers generate a nice object with both sizes and types set correctly.
-For example, the result of ``arch/x86/lib/putuser.S``::
+For example, the woke result of ``arch/x86/lib/putuser.S``::

    Num:    Value          Size Type    Bind   Vis      Ndx Name